prashanthbabu07/notes/philosophy/influence-people.md

 Make the other person feel that the idea is theirs.

-# How to make people like you
+# Principles - How to make people like you

 ## Become genuinely interested in other people.